OnePageCRM/OnePageCRM.github.io/_posts/2020-03-14-using-momentjs-to-manage-dates-and-times-easily.md

 moment("10/02/2020", "DD/MM/YYYY").fromNow() # -> "4 days ago"
 ```
 <br/>
 If you want, you can implement your  own logic using the `diff` method.
-For example
+For example:

 ```coffeescript
 date = moment("13/02/2020", "DD/MM/YYYY")